jackyzha0/quartz/content/notes/18-internal-routing.md

 > [!INFO] routing types
 > static routing:  just deliver a packet to the right MAC address. e.g., static address in server 1
-> dynamic routing: e.g., `default` in server1. sends all other address to `gateway`. this is a form of dynamic routing.  every computer
+> dynamic routing: e.g., `default` in server1. sends all other address to `gateway`. this is a form of dynamic routing.  every computer has its own routing table which you can modify. dynamic routers can `learn` which routes to prioritise

 Routing Information Protocol (RIP)
 - Early, easy, and common